rabbitmq/rabbitmq-oauth2-tutorial/README.md

 curl -k  -H 'Accept: application/json' http://localhost:8080/uaa/info | jq .
 ```

-Currently RabbitMQ Management plugin does not support latest version of UAA.
+Currently RabbitMQ management plugin does not support latest version of UAA.
 That is
 why in order to run the use cases you use the image built from the folder `uaa-4.24`.
 This has to do
 with the javascript library that comes with the management plugin.